2008 United States House of Representatives elections in Connecticut: District 4

 This district includes portions of Fairfield and New Haven counties in southwestern Connecticut.
 Democratic nominee Jim Himes, a former Goldman Sachs executive, won against Republican incumbent Chris Shays and third-party candidates Richard Duffee, who withdrew from the 2006 race, and Michael Anthony Carrano.
-CQ Politics forecasted the race as 'No Clear Favorite'.

 Shays won 51% of the vote in 2006 and 52% in 2004 in a district that went to John Kerry with 53% in 2004 (CPVI=D+5).
 In September, 2007, Shays indicated that if he was not given the top Republican seat on the Governmental Oversight Committee, he would retire.
 The only Republican House member in New England, he was expected to be a top target of Democrats.

 Democrat Himes announced his candidacy in April 2007.
 2006 U.S. Senate candidate Ned Lamont was considered a potential candidate, although he lost in this district to incumbent Senator Joe Lieberman, whom Shays had endorsed.
 Other possible Democratic candidates included state Senators Bob Duff and Andrew MacDonald.
 Former professional hockey player Mike Richter, once considered a possible candidate, announced that he was not interested in running in 2008.
-It was thought Lowell P. Weicker, Jr. might try to reclaim his old seat.
+It was thought Lowell P. Weicker Jr. might try to reclaim his old seat.